Fees & Frequently Asked Questions

 If you have another provider, you may be able to use out-of-network benefits to receive full or partial reimbursement of costs (see next question).

 I require payment at the time of service, meaning that you will be responsible for paying my fee up front each time we meet.
-I will then provide a monthly receipt called a superbill for you to submit to your insurance company who will then reimburse you directly.
-(To learn more about superbills and how to use them, click here.)
+I will then provide a monthly receipt called a superbill for you to submit to your insurance company.
+They will then reimburse you directly.
+The amount they will cover depends on several factors including your individual plan.
+If you want to learn more, feel free to contact me - I am happy to help!

 More Questions?
 Reach out!